swiftlang/repo-templates/CONTRIBUTING-custom.md

 - think of really concrete things that can help people get started
 - need future CODEOWNERs? great place to put some words down on how that is achievable here

-### Setting up Your Environment
+### Setting Up Your Environment
 - Explain key steps for setting up the developer's environment to get started
 - You can also refer to the README if that has this information

-### Commit Access
-- Explain any specific information related to granting contributors commit access

-### Submitting Issues and Pull Requests
-- Add or change this section ONLY if different than swift.org/contributing
+#### Good First Issues
+- If your repo uses good first issues or help wanted, indicate that here with some basic definitions or link to the main contributing guide defintions
+- Explain or list how to find good first issues and indicate if there is a label that can help locate these

 #### Issues
 - insert instructions helping with triage - how?
 - insert instructions about labels

-#### Good First Issues
-- If your repo uses good first issues or help wanted, indicate that here with some basic definitions or link to the main contributing guide defintions
-- Explain or list how to find good first issues and indicate if there is a label that can help locate these
+### Submitting Issues and Pull Requests
+- Add or change this section ONLY if different than swift.org/contributing

 #### PR Style Guide or Format
 - Provide specific guildelines on style and formatting